Ariannx/Twitter-bot-Google-Sites/README.md

 ## Steps for Twitter :feet:
 * Creating a New Account in [Twitter](https://twitter.com/).
 This account will be for the bot.
-* Creating a Account in [Twitter Developer](https://developer.twitter.com/en) in order to have access to our Api's keys for any app.
+* Creating a Account in [Twitter Developer](https://developer.twitter.com/en) in order to have access to our Api for any app.
 * In [Twitter Developer](https://developer.twitter.com/en) we have to register our bot app on Twitter.
 * In this step we have to the Keys and Tokens